Civilization Fund Act

-The Civilization Fund Act was an Act passed by the United States Congress on March 3, 1819.
+The Civilization Fund Act, also known as the Indian Civilization Act, was an Act passed by the United States Congress on March 3, 1819.
 The Act encouraged activities of benevolent societies in providing education for Native Americans and authorized an annuity to stimulate the "civilization process".
 Thomas L. McKenney lobbied Congress in support of the legislation.
 It was originally intended to support schools in native villages and areas, such as those established by religious missions.
 These were operated by both Protestant and Catholic organizations.
 In 1891 through the early 20th century, the government used the Civilization Fund Act as authority to establish numerous Native American boarding schools.

+The Civilization Fund Act eventually led to the creation of the Bureau of Indian Affairs (BIA) in 1824.
+The BIA was responsible for implementing various aspects of U.S. government policy towards Native Americans, including overseeing the educational programs funded by the Civilization Fund Act.

 The benevolent societies were a combination of Christian missions and the federal government.

 Federal funds were allocated to schools designed to educate Native Americans in the English language and ways of Anglo-Americans.
 The goal was to "civilize" Native Americans by teaching them reading and writing in the missionary schools.
 Later in the century, there was more emphasis on forcing them to give up native religions, culture and languages.